 When an airline’s staff or crew goes on strike, it often results in heavy flight disruptions.
 This greatly inconveniences air passengers, as there is a lot of confusion as flights get cancelled.
 If you have experienced delays due to airline strikes and were travelling to or from the EU, you may be entitled up to €600 in airline strike compensation.

-Did your flight get canceled or delayed in the last 3 years because of an airline strike?
+Did your flight get cancelled or delayed in the last 3 years because of an airline strike?

 No win, no fee